smartdevicelink/sdl_evolution/proposals/nnnn-SDLCarWindowEnhancement.md

 * These changes will be brought in with the integration of SDLCarWindow.

 ## Alternatives considered
 * Force the application developer to handle touch events using a delegate.
-The developer then has to handle the translation of a view and a point into some sort of desired action.
+The developer then has to handle the translation of a view and a point into the desired action.